 - Ovarian cancer

-Side effects of Zantac (ranitidine) may also include nausea, vomiting, abdominal pain or discomfort, and headaches.
+Zantac (ranitidine) side effects may also include nausea, vomiting, abdominal pain or discomfort, and headaches.

 If you or someone you love developed cancer after taking Zantac at any time, contact a trusted lawyer right away.
-You might be eligible to file a claim for compensation—and the time to reach out is now.
+You might be eligible to file a compensation claim, and the time to reach out is now.

-Our attorneys are currently bringing injury claims for Zantac (ranitidine) users diagnosed with cancer after taking the drug.
-We are happy to schedule a FREE consultation to go over your symptoms, answer your questions, and discuss how we can help you.
+Many attorneys are currently bringing injury claims for Zantac (ranitidine) users diagnosed with cancer after taking the drug.
+Your legal team can go over your symptoms, answer your questions, and discuss how they can help you.

 Zantac Cancer Lawsuits Versus Zantac Class Action Lawsuit

-If you developed cancer after taking Zantac can file a personal injury lawsuit to seek compensation for the damages they have suffered.
+If you developed a serious health complication after taking Zantac, you can file a Zantac lawsuit to seek compensation for the damages you have suffered.
 If you lost a loved one to cancer after they took Zantac, you may be able to bring a wrongful death lawsuit.

 Damages that you may be able to recover from a Zantac personal injury or wrongful death suit include: